 What is a cryptocurrency CFD broker?

 A cryptocurrency CFD broker is a broker that uses the CFD method in the cryptocurrency market.
 CFD trading assets are leveraged products that allow margin trading to profit from the increased market exposure.
-An example of a cryptocurrency CFD broker without leverage is eToro which is the top-rated CFD without leverage and offers competitive cryptocurrency offers.
+An example of a cryptocurrency CFD broker is Skilling which is one of the top-rated options and offers competitive cryptocurrency offers.
 Another one is the IC Markets that separate clients’ funds.
 Examples of crypto brokers with leverage are Eightcap which has the most cryptocurrency pair; Capital.com, which has the greatest selection of the crypto CFDs; and Saxo Bank, which offers crypto derivatives.
 All crypto brokers in the European Union countries use CFDs so that you do not buy the underlying asset, which is different from brokers in the United States, where CFDS are not allowed.
 They are banned in the US because they are primarily over-the-counter products, meaning they do not pass the given regulations.
 The use of leverages also has a significant possibility of losses.

 Where can you buy or go short in cryptocurrency?